-Though diabetics are a significant population among gastroparetic patients, the majority of those diagnosed with gastroparesis are said to have it for unspecified reasons.
-It is also worthwhile to note that women are at higher risk of developing this type of condition.
+Though diabetics are a significant population among gastroparesis patients, most those diagnosed with gastroparesis are said to have it for unspecified reasons.
+It is also worth noting that women are at higher risk of developing this type of condition.
 In fact, 80% of those with idiopathic gastroparesis are females.

 Some of the hypothesized causes include:

 Lingering Post-Viral Causes

 Some patients catch a virus and experience the classic symptoms of gastroparesis.
 Unfortunately, nausea, vomiting, and early satiety don’t go away after the virus is gone.
 Usually, this type of gastroparesis resolves within a year.
 On the other hand, a minority of patients afflicted with specific viruses such as cytomegalovirus, Epstein-Barr virus, or varicella may develop a form of autonomic neuropathy that can include or lead gastroparesis.

 Gastroparesis may trouble patients with connective tissue diseases such as multiple sclerosis, muscular dystrophy, and scleroderma.
 Those with Parkinson’s, amyloidosis, and paraneoplastic diseases are also at risk.

 A possible side effect of certain prescription medicines is slower intestinal motility.
 This makes the medication-caused gastroparesis difficult to treat.
 This is since some painkillers and antidepressants used to help ease the symptoms may be the very drugs that are aggravating the condition.
 Medications associated with impaired gastric emptying include narcotics, tricyclic antidepressants, calcium channel anti-blockers, clonidine, dopamine agonists, lithium, nicotine, and progesterone.